slevithan/regex/README.md

 Although `[^…]` is a negated character class, `^` ***within*** a class doesn't need to be escaped, even with the strict escaping rules of flags <kbd>u</kbd> and <kbd>v</kbd>.

 Both of these examples therefore match a literal `^`.
-They don't change the meaning of the surrounding character class.
+The interpolated `pattern`s don't change the meaning of the surrounding character class.
 However, note that the `^` is not simply escaped. `` pattern`^^` `` embedded in character class context would still correctly lead to an "invalid set operation" error due to the use of a reserved double-punctuator.

 > If you wanted to dynamically choose whether to negate a character class, you could put the whole character class inside the pattern.